“Access to safe, quality healthcare environments that meet California's dynamic and diverse needs.”

 Oakley previously served as a regional compliance officer for the Coastal Region at FDD and also served as deputy division chief for FDD in Sacramento.
 He has been with OSHPD since 1994 and worked briefly as an assistant fire marshal at UCLA in 1998.
 Prior to his state service, Oakley spent 20 years at a municipal fire department and was deputy fire chief for six years.Email the FDD Deputy Division Chief of Los Angeles

 Stacie Walker, Deputy Director

 Healthcare Workforce Development Division

 Stacie Walker was appointed deputy director of the Healthcare Workforce Development Division (HWDD) in January 2016.

 Walker previously served as the Retirement and Planning Division chief at the California Public Employees Retirement System (CalPERS) for four years.
 She was responsible for a variety of research and education initiatives designed to support CalPERS' retirement security.
 In addition to her work at CalPERS, Walker has held key positions at the California Department of Corrections and Rehabilitation, First 5 California, the California Department of General Services, and the California Department of Consumer Affairs.
 Email the HWDD Deputy Director

 Health Professions Education Foundation

-Norlyn Asprec was appointed acting executive director of the Health Professions Education Foundation (HPEF) in May 2017.
+Norlyn Asprec was appointed executive director of the Health Professions Education Foundation (HPEF) in June 2017.